kazurayam/VisualTestingInKatalonStudio/README.md

 - I want to automate it.

-I just want to be notified if 2 environments have any visual differences now.
+I just want to be notified if 2 environments have any significant enough visual differences now.
 I would not require the tool to be equipped with full fledged debugging functionalities.
 Preferably it should be free of charge.

 ## More specificcally ...